 Therapists working with children and young people will need to have valid consent to enter into the therapeutic contract.
 The legal issues surrounding work with children and young people are complex because of the requirement to provide services for children in need and to protect children from abuse.
 Not all parents have the power to make decisions for their children.
 The ability of a parent, or anyone else, to make a decision for their child depends on whether they have ‘parental responsibility’, which is the legal basis for making decisions about a child, including consent for medical or therapeutic treatment.

-During Covid-19 Lock-down, I will be open as usual offering face to face appointments.
-However, I do implement social distancing, use hand sanitiser upon entry, wear a facemask, use the test and trace app, and will be taking temperatures upon arrival.
+During Covid-19, I will be open as usual offering face to face appointments.
+However, I do implement social distancing, use hand sanitiser upon entry, use the test and trace app, and will be taking temperatures upon arrival.